 Leadership is a skill everyone can learn

-When it comes to leadership qualities, leadership has often been associated with personal attributes such as charisma, sociability, oratory skills, and social attributes such as power, position, or seniority.
+Regarding leadership qualities, leadership has often been associated with personal attributes such as charisma, sociability, oratory skills, and social attributes such as power, position, or seniority.

 Moreover, it was believed to be innate to an individual.
-Additionally, the contrasting qualities such as sensitivity and reservedness are often viewed to be non-conducive to effective leadership.
+Additionally, contrasting qualities such as sensitivity and reservedness are often viewed to be non-conducive to effective leadership.

 Contrary to these popular beliefs, there are countless examples of leaders in both the extraverted and introverted qualities spectrums.